 Traditionally, Korean corn cheese has sugar in it.
-I did not add sugar to this recipe, since the corn I get is super duper sweet already and didn’t need the added sugar.
-If you find that the corn you have at home is not very sweet or flavourful, you can add 2 teaspoons of sugar to the recipe.
+I did not add sugar to this recipe, since the corn I get is super duper sweet already and didn't need the added sugar.
+Make sure to taste the corn and decide if you need the additional sugar.
+If you find that the corn you have is not very sweet or flavorful, you can add 2 teaspoons of sugar to the recipe.
 I definitely do not recommend adding in more sugar if you are using canned corn, since it is usually already very sweet.

 To Grill or Not to Grill?

-I tried both methods and to be honest – I didn’t notice a major difference.
-Mind you, I didn’t char my corn til it was black but if you have the time I highly recommend trying both ways to find your favourite.
-Let me know how the results turn out for you and if there’s anything you are doing different to give it some more flavour! 🙂
+I tried both methods and to be honest - I didn't notice a major difference.
+Mind you, I didn't char my corn til it was black but if you have the time I highly recommend trying both ways to find your favorite.

 Shaving the Corn - Less Messy Way